Sudo-Crew/Scripts/README.md

 Save the attached script as delete_temp_files.ps1

 **Step 3:** Execute the Script
--Open PowerShell.
+1.Open PowerShell.
--Navigate to the directory where the script is saved.
+2.Navigate to the directory where the script is saved.
+     cd C:\path\to\your\file
--Run the script using the following command:
+3.Run the script using the following command:

      .\delete_temp_files.ps1